 - Prof. Malcolm Hart (Hon.
 Editor — Transactions)

 - Dr Helen Wilson

-As part of the Association’s governance arrangements, the Executive Committee has approved, or is in the process of approving, a set of policies covering the following areas, subject to annual review:
+As part of the Association’s governance arrangements, the Executive Committee has approved a set of policies covering the following areas, subject to annual review:

 2. Risk management

 A document giving details of these policies is available here.

 The Business Plan is intended to give shape to the Association’s ambitions and to give members and others an understanding of our purpose, priorities, plans and financial standing.
 You can see a copy of our Three Year Business Plan, 2018–2020 here.